1. Where is the Court Located?

 2. What Are the Hours of Operation?

 The Municipal Court is open Monday through Friday, from 7:30 a.m. to 5:00 p.m.
 In the event of inclement weather, the Municipal Court may open late or close early.
-Please call 972.874.3370 to verify working hours.
+Please call 972.874.3370 to verify working hours or check the Town's website.

 3. What Holidays Does the Municipal Court Observe?